 By law this notice must contain a written explanation of new events that have a material effect on plan liabilities or assets.
 This is because such events can significantly impact the funding condition of a plan.
-For the plan year beginning on April 1, 2016 and ending on March 31, 2017, the Plan expects no such events in the coming year.
+For the plan year beginning on April 1, 2019 and ending on March 31, 2020, the Plan is not aware of any new events that will have a material effect on plan liability or assets.